How Priyanka Chopra Became Meghan Markle's Ride or Die

-As she cycles through all of the standard pre-wedding rituals, Priyanka Chopra has had no shortage of besties at her side.
+While Priyanka Chopra has had no shortage of besties at her side as she cycled through her standard pre-wedding rituals and initial three days of festivities with groom Nick Jonas (Lupita Nyong'o, Kelly Ripa and sister-in-law-to-be Daniella Jonas were among the 100 or so guests dancing and sipping cocktails at Tiffany's New York City flagship location for her October bridal shower while her other future sister-in-law Sophie Turner made the trek to Amsterdam for Chopra's bachelorette bash a week later), to some the guest list boiled down to one VIP: Meghan Markle.

-Lupita Nyong'o, Kelly Ripa and sister-in-law-to-be Daniella Jonas were among the 100 or so guests dancing and sipping cocktails at Tiffany's New York City flagship location for her October bridal shower while her other future sister-in-law Sophie Turner (set to wed Joe Jonas in the near future) made the trek to Amsterdam for Chopra's bachelorette bash a week later.
-And when she weds Nick Jonas later this weekend—capping off a six-month courtship and a flurry of celebrations in her native India—she will be joined by some 12 bridesmaids.
+The expectant duchess initially sent her RSVP as a firm maybe, with one source telling E!
+News she was "trying to see if she can come," but ultimately her tight schedule was too much to contend with.

-But with just days to go until the main event, one crucial guest has RSVP'd with a firm maybe.
-Chopra's pal of several years Meghan Markle "is trying to see if she can come to Priyanka's wedding," a source told E!
-News earlier this month, noting that the Duchess of Sussex understandably has a pretty complicated calendar to work through.
-"Right now it's still TBD if she can make it."
+While a swing through India was a tough order for a woman so in demand, some saw it as a snub.
+And when Chopra was a no-show at Meghan's luxe Amal Clooney- and Serena Williams-hosted baby shower in New York City this February, those same fans assumed that was the actress' bitter response.

-Not that their's has ever been a friendship that depends on proximity.
-Chopra and Markle—who first connected at one of the countless cocktail events actors tend to circulate at—have never been of the out of sight, out of mind attitude.
+Besides, Chopra and Markle—who first connected at one of the countless cocktail events actors tend to circulate at—have never been of the out of sight, out of mind attitude.

-"I think friendships depend on people individually and how personal your relationship is," recently explained to People of her mindset.
+"I think friendships depend on people individually and how personal your relationship is," Chopra explained to People of her mindset.
 "You can have work friendships, those are different.
 But when you have real friendships, like ours, it doesn't matter what people look at you as or where your world goes, you sort of just, stay friends.
 And I think that's what we're like."

 Plus, no matter the distance between them it's not as if it's hard to stay up on what's happening in each other's worlds.
 While most faraway pals have to rely on diligent social media browsing or the occasional text, Chopra and Markle need only take a quick scan of the Internet to stay informed on their friend's latest accomplishments.